BasicWolf/archived-kaylee/doc/tutorial/configuration.rst

 in this application (``MonteCarloPiProject``).
 The ``config`` contains the keyword arguments passed to ``Project.__init__()``.
 The ``storage`` entry defines the :py:class:`storage <ProjectStorage>` to which the results are saved.
-The ``MemoryProjectResultsStorage`` is a simple in-memory storage from ``kaylee.contrib``.
+The ``MemoryPermanentStorage`` is a simple in-memory storage from ``kaylee.contrib``.

 The final piece of the configuration is the controller and its temporal results